bootcamp-Mo/didactic-engine/validateIpAddress.md

 The first part of this expression is only looking at the first octet,
 <span title="first octet" style='color: hotpink;'>x</span> . x . x . x ,
 the largest the octet <span title="first octet" style='color: hotpink;'>x</span>
+value can be is 255,
+<span title="first octet" style='color: hotpink;' >xxx</span> . xxx . xxx . xxx ,
+this is another IPv4 address pattern showing an address can have up to three digit for each octet.

-value can be is 255, this is an IPv4 address thing, this expressions uses three alternatives patterns catch any matches:
+This expressions uses three alternatives patterns catch any matches:

 1. `25[0-5]`: The largest the decimal value can be is 255, this is checking that if the first two digits are 25 then the third can only be 5 or less,